michalliu/angular-mobile-backbone/README.md

 6. `/tpl/`             contains html template to generate an index.html for development and an index.html for production
 7. `/views/`           thus views associates with controllers

+####Url params
+If you need to get some variable from outside, you can use `http://localhost:9001/index.html#/index?x=1&y=2`. x and y will be stored in `page.params`.
+You can inject `page` to your controller to access the variable.

+####Routing
+We use routing url to decide the animation direction.
+For example, if we navigate from `/index` to `/index/module/a`.
+The animation is slide from left to right. however, if we navigate from `/index/module/a` to `/index`.
+The animation is slide from right to left.
+When you design your app routing, you should aslo follow the rule.